This post contains affiliate links.

-Last year I posted my cough and cold syrup.
+A while back, I had posted my recipe for cough and cold syrup.
 That’s some pretty awesome stuff, very effective.
-If taken at the onset of cold symptoms, it nearly stopped it, and certainly decreased the severity and duration.
+If taken at the onset of cold symptoms, it nearly stopped it and certainly decreased the severity and duration.
 I love it.

 It does kind of have a weird texture, though (because of the powdered fenugreek).
 It does require refrigeration.
 And it does only last a month, meaning that if you don’t use it all up, you waste it…and you certainly have to make a few batches through the winter if you want to have it on hand.